7 Must-Have Restaurant Marketing Tools That Are Super Easy to Use

 - The New York Times has long recommended text message marketing saying that it is a “guaranteed read” because 98% of all text messages are read by recipients.
 Beyond that, 90% of those messages are read within 3 minutes.

 The immediacy of mobile text marketing means that you can send just-in-time offers that expire soon.
-You can also remind your customers of events that are coming up, use MMS Marketing to send photos of daily specials, and even use text messaging to let them reserve a table.
+You can also remind your customers of menu specials, use MMS Marketing to send photos of daily specials, and even use text messaging to let them place a takeout order.

 6. Instagram Hashtags